Continual Learning with Columnar Spiking Neural Networks: Experiments

 Comparing CL methods is challenging due to varying datasets, problem formulations, evaluation metrics, task counts, training epochs, label assumptions, and architectures.
 For example, Synaptic Intelligence (SI) \cite{Zenke2017} uses 20 epochs on Permuted MNIST, while Elastic Weight Consolidation (EWC) \cite{Kirkpatrick2016} employs early stopping.

-\cite{Yin2021} compares replay methods on Permuted MNIST using a two-layer network similar to the one discussed in Section \ref{sec:ann} in an online setting (one epoch).
+In \cite{Yin2021} replay methods are compared on Permuted MNIST using a two-layer network similar to the one discussed in Section \ref{sec:experiments_pmnist} in an online setting (one epoch).
 Table \ref{tab:pmnist_comparison} shows CoLaNET outperforms these methods (accounting for architectural differences).

 For E/MNIST, CoLaNET uses the same task set as \cite{Antonov2022} (28000 examples, 10 classes), but differs in architecture, plasticity mechanics, initialization (random values), and input encoding (DOG).
 Table \ref{tab:emnist_comparison} compares their results.